- 01. 1. Classic Poetry: Homer, The Iliad & The Odyssey

-Below is a list of five of the most famous poets of all time whose work influenced their poet peers forever.
+Below is a list of ten of the most famous poets of all time whose work influenced their poet peers forever.

 - Emily Dickinson, American poet